chefgs/terraform_repo/tfcloud_samples/TFC_Workflow_Readme.md

 ```

 ### Step 3: Execute the Script
-Make your script executable and run it:
+Make our script executable and run it:

 ```bash
 chmod +x package_terraform.sh
 ./package_terraform.sh
 ```

-This script will create a ZIP file containing all your Terraform configuration files.
-You can then use this ZIP file in your CI/CD pipeline, share it with your team, or keep it for versioning purposes.
+This script will create a ZIP file containing all our Terraform configuration files. we can then use this ZIP file in our CI/CD pipeline, share it with our team, or keep it for versioning purposes.

 ### Notes:
-- Ensure you do not include any sensitive information (e.g., `terraform.tfstate`, `*.tfvars` with sensitive defaults) in the ZIP file.
+- Ensure we do not include any sensitive information (e.g., `terraform.tfstate`, `*.tfvars` with sensitive defaults) in the ZIP file.
 Use environment variables or CI/CD pipeline secrets to handle sensitive data.
-- Adjust the `PROJECT_DIR` and `BUILD_DIR` variables in the script according to your project's directory structure.
+- Adjust the `PROJECT_DIR` and `BUILD_DIR` variables in the script according to our project's directory structure.
-- This example uses ZIP for packaging, but you can use other formats (e.g., tar) depending on your needs or environment.
+- This example uses ZIP for packaging, but we can use other formats (e.g., tar) depending on our needs or environment.